 and trim off “dog ears”:

 While this method works well for a simple fabric square like shown above, the finger pressing method may not work as well for block center squares which are pieced or have been appliqued.
 For these types of blocks, I measure the center point with a ruler, and mark with a pin or with chalk, and then I position my triangles and pin them in place.

 If you are following a pattern, the sizes for your squares and triangles will be given.
 But if you’d like to make some blocks on your own, and for those of you who have asked what size to cut your triangles, here is the formula that I use:

 - Add .75 to your center square size (so, if your square is cut 6 1/2″ square, adding .75 gives you 7.25)

 - Multiply by 0.7071 (so 7.25 x 0.7071=5.126, or 5 1/8″)

 - This is the size to cut your square, which you will cut in half to make 2 triangles (so you would need 2 squares, 5 1/8″, to make 4 triangles for one block)

 - If you would like, you can also round up 1/4-1/2″, and then trim the block when you are finished.
 So in this case, cut your squares about 5 3/8-5 5/8″ before cutting into triangles.
 This will give you a large seam allowance and plenty of “wiggle” room for trimming.

-Next time we meet here on the blog, I’m going to post a FREE pattern called Grammy’s Rose Garden, which will give you LOTS of practice with your square in a square blocks!
+This technique is perfect if you are making my FREE pattern called Grammy’s Rose Garden – you will get LOTS of practice with your square in a square blocks!